Accessibility statement

 Overview

+I am a multi-award-winning researcher who works on digital media and culture, in which I have published extensively.
 I work primarily on theoretical, cultural and critical analyses intersecting digital and visual culture, with particular interests in digital imaging, screen cultures and interactive storytelling.
-My research interests also include the posthuman, the postdigital, computational culture and the digital humanities.
+My areas of expertise include digital media; digital culture; creative technologies; AI and algorithmic culture; interactive storytelling; and interactive media.

 My first book, an edited collection titled Understanding Machinima: essays on filmmaking in virtual worlds (Bloomsbury) on the remediation of machinima in avant-garde art, cinema, pedagogy, puppetry, game art, performance, documentary, was published in 2013 as a multimedia academic collection of essays incorporating QR codes and mobile digital content.
 This collection has been favourably reviewed as "an excellent complement to introductory texts on machinima because it offers a timely exploration of many aspects of machinima that will not be found in most other works on the subject."
 From another reviewer: "this well-directed dialogue among the authors reveals the complexity of the analysed issues, making for a work that is much more than the sum of the parts.”